When I get all revved up and passionate, sometimes some of this stuff genuinely makes me mad.

 They took me out of context.

-They kind of cherry pick that one.
+They kind of cherry-picked that one.

-The way the president cherry picked intelligence.
+The way the president cherry-picked intelligence.

-We can only win the war, which we have to win if we change our strategy.
+We can only win the war, which we have to win, if we change our strategy.

 Bush's strategy is to stay.